 An influencer is someone with a visible platform who creates content that is consumed by their followers.
 Successful influencers create their content with a clear focus, consistent quality, and frequent posts.
 Influencers that are valuable to brands are credible to their audience, have some sense of authority, and are recognized.
 Conversely, what makes an influencer appealing to work with is the type of followers they have earned.
 These followers should be numerous, engaged, and responsive to posts.

 Why Influencer Marketing?

 When done well, a successful influencer marketing campaign will generate brand awareness and sales.
-Ideally you are speaking to audience through someone they like and trust, so they are willing to hear honest, positive opinions about products that will make their lives easier and better.
+Ideally you are speaking to an audience through someone they like and trust, so they are willing to hear honest, positive opinions about products that will make their lives easier and better.
 To the consumers, your products will be presented more organically than a direct ad, and this increases the credibility of your brand.
-Return on investment can often be visible and clear in sales, so it’s worth developing a relationship with your chosen influencer.
-This means that their followers will see the loyalty to this brand over time and be more inclined to purchase it themselves.
+Return on investment can often be visible and clear in sales, so it’s worth developing a relationship with your chosen influencer to take advantage of their established position in the mind of their followers and your potential consumers.
+This means that their followers will see the loyalty to this (your) brand over time and be more inclined to purchase it themselves.
 Also, as you develop products you already have a strong platform from which to launch them.
 All told, influencer marketing, whether free or paid, can have a major impact on your brand and your bottom line.